-- Chooseing fresh and organic is always better.
+- Choosing fresh and organic is always better.

-- A Blanco Tequila lets you know how great the distiller is, because there are no oak flavors or aging to hide behind.
-It’s just the flavor of agave, freshly distilled.
+- A Blanco Tequila lets you know how great the distiller is because there are no oak flavors or aging to hide behind.
+Instead, it’s just the flavor of agave, freshly distilled.

-- Reposado Tequila is perfect for margaritas and other mixed drinks, as the slight amount of aging rounds and softens the flavor.
+- Reposado and silver tequila are perfect for margaritas and other mixed drinks, as the slight amount of aging rounds and softens the flavor.

 What can I use instead of Triple Sec for margaritas?